openenergymonitor/docs/main/overview.md

 :align: left
 ```

-**emonTx4:** The original 6x circuit AVR-DB energy monitoring node.
-Transmits data via an inbuilt 433MHz radio to an emonBase.
+**emonTx4:** The original 6x circuit energy monitoring node.
+Transmits data via an inbuilt 433MHz radio.
 While no longer available in the shop the emonTx4 is still actively supported under the current generation of AVR-DB hardware.<br><br>

 ---